chinmaymk/aikit/docs/guide/multimodal.md

 # Multimodal AI with Images

 Modern AI models can see and understand images just like humans do.
-AIKit makes it ridiculously easy to combine text and images in your conversations.
-Let's turn your AI into an art critic, diagram analyzer, or photo detective.
+AIKit makes it easy to combine text and images in your conversations.
+Turn your AI into an art critic, diagram analyzer, or photo detective.

 ## Why Multimodal?